We make a difference.

-Our missions take a team of 80 volunteers from all over the world, to the Andes Mountains to work together in caring for 1500+ patients.
+Our missions take a team of 80 volunteers from all over the world to work together in caring for 1500+ patients.
 Led by Gisella Alvarez, Clinical Coordinator and Dr. Bruce Sands, Medical Director, we offer primary medical care including internal medicine, pediatrics, gynecology, optometry, physical therapy, wound care, nursing and laboratory tests along with fluoride treatments for the kids.

 We are joined on each mission with local Physical Therapy volunteers who examine and assess patients, giving wheelchairs, canes, walkers, etc. as needed.
 They help patients with exercises and advice.
 Local Optometry volunteers come to give eye exams, measure for glasses, and give readers to people who need them.
 After the mission, these folks return to hand out the glasses.
 Our excellent Colombian optometry team provides 400 eye examinations and 300 pair of prescription glasses to children and young adults.

 We partner with the Nutrition and Dietetics Department at the University of Kansas Medical Center to create and deliver meaningful knowledge of nutrition and exercise to ensure that the patients get tools that can be used right away in making necessary changes in their lives, based on their history and current diagnoses.
 This is especially important with the increase in Type 2 diabetes, obesity and hypertension seen in this population.